-- Rate of early school leavers 24 (2015: 11.4%; target 2020: 10.5%) - Share of persons aged 30-34 which have completed tertiary education25 (2015: 28.6%; target 2020: 32%) - Participation of students in the secondary VET schools (2015: 58.78%; target 2020: >60%); - Participation in life-long learning 26 (2015: 2.5%; target 2020: >5.5%); - Employment rate of recent graduates (age 20-34)27 (2015: 48.0%; target 2020: 60%); - Share of pupils with special needs included in the regular (mainstreamed) primary education28 (2015 62%; target 2020: 70%); - Number of established Sectoral Commissions for Qualifications (for development and quality check of the qualifications in certain sectors) - (2015 no; target 2020: 8 Sectoral Commissions for Qualifications); - Established and functional Skills Observatory (for forecasting the skills needs at the labour market) (target: 2020); - Functional Qualifications Register (for overview and transparency of the qualifications) (target: 2020).
+- Rate of early school leavers (2015: 11.4%; target 2020: <11%) - Share of persons aged 30-34 which have completed tertiary education (2015: 27.75%; target 2020: 30%) - Participation of students in the secondary VET schools (2015: 58.78%; target 2020: >60%); - Participation in life-long learning (2015: 2.5%; target 2020: >5%); - Share of pupils with special needs included in the regular (mainstreamed) primary education (2015 62%; target 2020: 70%); - Number of established Sectoral Commissions for Qualifications (for development and quality check of the qualifications in certain sectors) - (2015 no; target 2020: 8 Sectoral Commissions for Qualifications); - Established and functional Skills Observatory (for forecasting the skills needs at the labour market) -(target: 2020); - Functional Qualifications Register (for overview and transparency of the qualifications) (target: 2020).

-24 Participation of persons aged 18 to 24 with no or with at most lower secondary education and not in further education or training, in relation to the total population of the same age group.
+&lt;sup>23 Participation of persons aged 18 to 24 with no or with at most lower secondary education and not in further education or training, in relation to the total population of the same age group.
 Source: SSO, results from the Labour Force Survey.
 The selection of this indicator is in line with the indicator defined within the EU Strategy "Europe2020" in the field of education (rate of early school leaving)

-25 The selection of the indicator is in line with the indicator used within the EU Strategy "Europe2020" in the field of education (Tertiary education attainment - share of 30-34 year-olds completing third level education).
-Source: EU Education and Training (ET 2020) Monitor/ [EUROSTAT(LFS)]: http://ec.europa.eu/eurostat/web/education-and-training/eu-benchmarks/indicators.
+&lt;sup>24 Source: SSO, results from the Labour Force Survey.
+The selection of the indicator is in line with the indicator used within the EU Strategy "Europe2020" in the field of education (share of 30-34year-olds completing third level education)

-26 Adult population aged 25 to 64 participating in formal or non-formal learning activities, expressed as a share of the total population at the same age group.
+&lt;sup>25 Adult population aged 25 to 64 participating in formal or non-formal learning activities, expressed as a share of the total population at the same age group.
 Source: SSO, results from the LFS.